karakaron/Platooning_Simulator/README.md

 from PlatooningSimulator import Core, PlatooningControllers
 ````

-See the examples library on how to run a simulation.
+See the examples library on how to run a simulation, and see the [Documentation](https://github.com/karakaron/Platooning_Simulator/wiki/Documentation) for more information.